tangent-fit/validate-boa/README.md

 ## Educational Examples

-We have provided 5 "Hello World" examples to demonstrate the difference between Iteration (Loops) and Projection (BOA):
+"Hello World" examples to demonstrate the difference between Iteration (Loops) and Projection (BOA):

 * [**Hello Universe**](hello_universe.md) - Why loops are an admission of ignorance.
 * [**Hello Infinity**](hello_infinity.md) - For young minds (The Ant vs. The Owl).